by Simon Lord

 Winner – Adrian Kay, Dream Doors Christchurch

 Adrian Kay gave up a six-figure salary with a global electronics company to join the Dream Doors franchise, and he doesn’t regret a thing.
-He started his Christchurch kitchen renovation business in April 2012 and have been in constant growth mode ever since.
-His was the first Dream Doors franchisees to break the $1 million mark, and have gone on to build a multi-million dollar business which now employs three full-time installers as well as two part-timers in marketing and administration.
+He started his Christchurch kitchen renovation business in April 2012 and has been in constant growth mode ever since.
+His was the first Dream Doors franchisees to break the $1 million mark, and has gone on to build a multi-million dollar business which now employs three full-time installers as well as two part-timers in marketing and administration.

-After the ups and downs of the post-Earthquake rebuild, Adrian’s focus is now on smoothing out the workflow and enabling them to work smarter, not harder.
+After the ups and downs of the post-Earthquake rebuild, Adrian’s focus is now on smoothing out the workflow and enabling him to work smarter, not harder.
 Dream Doors’ new management software, which won the Digital Innovation Award (see below), is playing its part in that.

 In their comments, the judges noted that Adrian’s experience and effectiveness have made him ‘The go-to independent advisor to prospective franchisees from the soon-to-be-launched US arm of the Dream Doors franchise.’